leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ### Cost of curtailment and loss of load

 Variable costs excess generation or unmet demand is subjected to.
-Costs can also be negative.
+Costs can also be negative (=revenues).

 ```@raw html
 <table class="tabelle">